japaric/cargo-call-stack/README.md

 of stack.
 This is not always the case so the tool prints a warning message for each `asm!` statement it encounters.

+The tool assumes that branching (calling a function) does not use the stack (i.e. no register is pushed onto the stack when branching).
+This may not be true for *all* the architectures that Rust supports.

 Analysis of `std` programs is currently out of scope.
 Bug reports related to `std` programs will be given the lowest priority.
 The rationale is that the main goal of this tool is stack analysis, the analysis currently can't